sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-13-The-Vacation-Home-Secret-Fractional-Ownership-Lets-You-Travel-More-for-Less.md

       "@type": "Answer",

       "text": "Your ownership at Oceana includes exclusive access to the Elite Alliance vacation home exchange program, which provides ultimate travel flexibility.
-The system is simple:nDeposit Time: You can deposit weeks of your planned vacation time from Oceana into the exchange.nReceive Credits: In return, you receive \"Elite Credits\" that act as your currency for global travel.nTravel the World: You can then use these credits to book stays at over 120 other prestigious, five-star resorts and residence clubs in destinations like Tuscany, Aspen, Napa Valley, and the Caribbean.
+The system is simple:\nDeposit Time: You can deposit weeks of your planned vacation time from Oceana into the exchange.\nReceive Credits: In return, you receive \"Elite Credits\" that act as your currency for global travel.\nTravel the World: You can then use these credits to book stays at over 120 other prestigious, five-star resorts and residence clubs in destinations like Tuscany, Aspen, Napa Valley, and the Caribbean.
 This program transforms your single ownership stake into a passport for global travel, allowing you to explore the world while enjoying the five-star quality you expect, all for a fraction of what it would cost to rent those properties directly."

     }